 Where it is identified that a class/group is achieving well then a percentage of children are identified as a focus group for above expected progress, with an emphasis on Pupil Premium.
 The school has focused on developing teachers' skills in assessment and methods of teaching that effectively meet the needs of groups and individuals for next step learning.

-Our Pupil Premium money has been used to provide a range of additional support for our children and these interventions, along with quality first teaching have started to have a positive impact on children's attainment and self-belief.
+Our Pupil Premium funding has been used to provide a range of additional support for our children and these interventions, along with quality first teaching have started to have a positive impact on children's attainment and self-belief.

 Through targeted interventions we are working hard to eliminate barriers to learning and progress.
 One of the school's aims is to ensure that ALL groups of pupils make good progress in order to reach age related expectations as they move through the school.

 To monitor progress and attainment, new measures have been included in the performance tables that will capture the achievement of pupils covered by the Pupil Premium.
 At Garlinge Primary School and Nursery, the usual cycle of data collection and the monitoring and tracking of the cohort's attainment, will be used to inform pupil progress and enable the early identification of need, support and appropriate intervention.

 The school will review the impact of actions taken and will plan for how the funding will be specifically allocated.
 When selecting pupils for Pupil Premium target groups, the school will look at all pupils across the school.
 There are some pupils who are not eligible for Pupil Premium who will benefit from these groups if their needs are similar and we believe progress can be made towards individual targets.